 British director Adam Mason has been a rising independent name in horror over the last decade.
 I was very impressed with Mason’s third film Broken (2006), a brutally savage backwoods horror about a woman imprisoned by a man in a forest.
-Mason has also made other horror films such as Dust (2000), The 13th Sign (2000), The Devil’s Chair (2006), Luster (2010), Pig (2010) and Hangman (2015), as well as wrote the script for the Joe Johnston-directed thriller Not Safe for Work (2014).
+Mason has also made other horror films such as Dust (2000), The 13th Sign (2000), The Devil’s Chair (2006), Luster (2010), Pig (2010), Hangman (2015) and I’m Just F*cking With You (2019), as well as wrote the script for the Joe Johnston-directed thriller Not Safe for Work (2014).

 Blood River begins deceptively.
 Ian Duncan and Tess Panzer are painted as an archetypical married couple on a road trip before they stray into something that goes wrong.
 However, Mason and his scriptwriter Simon Boyes soon turn the expectations of the genre on their head.
 Andrew Howard, a regular in Adam Mason’s films, is played as a dangerous drifter.
 Howard has perfected the role that radiates a cold, flinty dangerousness, something that has had him regularly cast as killers and psycho sheriffs elsewhere.
 Right throughout Blood River you keep seeing him as something like Rutger Hauer in The Hitcher (1986).
 We see him in the background on the road in the opening scenes, followed by the receptionist (Sarah Essex) at the motel coming onto him in the bar and then next he in her room and she sobbing in the bath as she raises a razor to slash her wrists.
 All of this leads one to expect a road movie psycho-thriller with the young whitebread couple being stalked through the desert by a psychopathic drifter.